esmbly/esmbly/docs/using-the-wasm-transformer.md

 ```

 ### 5. Add the configuration
 Add the following to your newly created `esmbly.config.js`.
+Note that adding TypeScript (`'.ts'`) as an output option is not necessary if you only want to output Wat or WebAssembly.
 ```js
 const path = require('path');
 const JSDoc = require('@esmbly/transformer-jsdoc');